0xbb/language-asp-core-2/README.md

-# ASP-Core-2 (Answer Set Programming) language support in Atom
+# ASP-Core-2 language support in Atom

-Adds syntax highlighting to ASP-Core-2 files in Atom.
+Adds syntax highlighting to ASP-Core-2 (Answer Set Programming) files in Atom.
+Additionally some Gringo/Clingo extensions are supported.